HaroonAzhar/book-bok-cli-app/README.md

 ## Code of Conduct

-Everyone interacting in the BookBox project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/book_box/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the QuoteBox project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/quote_box/blob/master/CODE_OF_CONDUCT.md).